samuelneo/ip/docs/README.md

 > [!NOTE]
 > The event found in the above example is labelled as task 3, since it is the third task in the full task list.
-> This index is used (instead of the index as it appears in the results) to ensure consistency.
-The user can then
+> This index is used (instead of the index as it appears in the search results) to ensure consistency.
-> interact with the task easily (for example, they can follow this command with `mark 3` or `delete 3`).
+> The user can then interact with the task easily (for example, they can follow this command with
+> `mark 3` or `delete 3`).

 ### Marking tasks as done